wowczarek/pbnet/README.md

 - **PBNET will do as much as possible in the PB-2000.** We could move most of processing and connection handling to the host side and have it serve as a proxy, e.g. the PB would send a request like "create UDP socket to a.b.c.d port n", and the host would then do that and send back an ID, and then if data arrived, it would only send the payload, prepended with the ID and length.
 TCP could be completely outsourced to the host as well - but that is not what we want.
 One thing that does make sense to do is to proxy SSL connections via the host, as a native SSL implementation would be a serious overkill.

-- **PBNET is slow to respond.** That depends what we mean by "slow", howeve on the PB-2000 side, everything is written in DL-Pascal + assembly.
+- **PBNET is slow to respond.** That depends what we mean by "slow", however on the PB-2000 side, everything is written in DL-Pascal + assembly.
 While this is the best performance you can get on this platform with a high-level language, latency is significant.
 Every system call can add tens of milliseconds.
 Also the sheer slowness of the interface (9600 bps max) contributes to this.
 Overall, looking at test results, it seems like I am achieving at least 75% of RX/TX data rates achievable with no processing at all.
 See **throughput**.

 - **PBNET works with the help of a host computer, not with two PB-2000s directly.** Other than for fun purposes, there isn't much value in talking between two PB-2000s.
 You can still do it via the host - it is by all mean possible to have IP between two PBs, but this would mean flow control in the TX direction as well, which will make it slower.
 Maybe I will revisit this.

 - **Initially PBNET will only support IPv4**, which seemed fitting given the era when the PB-2000 was made.
 There are no technical limitations to supporting IPv6, just that it would be slower than IPv4.
 An IPv4 header is 20 bytes where an IPv6 header is twice that, so that difference alone would already consume 10% of the achievable bandwidth.

 - **PBNET uses a dedicated half-duplex framing protocol**, so only one side transmits at a time.
 Unfortunately it has to be this way.
 The PB-2000 does not support hardware flow control on the RX side, so that already precludes the use of SLIP, and because we send arbitrary binary data, XON/XOFF is also a no-go.
-On top of this, PBNET is being developed using an FTDI-based serial interface replacing the FA-7 or MD-100, and there is no control over buffering and no transparent flow control, so flow control has to be explicit and must be performed on the application side - for example, when we have received a full packet, we must immediately instruct the other end to stop transmitting until we have handled it - and, possibly, finished sending a response - only then we resume transmission.
+On top of this, PBNET is being developed using an FTDI-based serial interface replacing the FA-7 or MD-100, and there is no control over buffering and no transparent flow control, so flow control has to be explicit and must be performed on the application side - for example, when we have received a full packet, we must immediately instruct the other end to stop transmitting until we will have handled it - and, possibly, finished sending a response - only then we resume transmission.
 In fact, the host suspends further transmission immediately after it has sent the SEP byte.
 While the packet is being processed, the serial port RX buffer could easily overflow.

 - **PBNET is synchronous, so only one operation happens at a time.** Unfortunately there is no way to call user-supplied ISRs (Interrupt Service Routines) without modifying either the hardware or the ROM, so we cannot jump and process packets when some data is received on the serial port while the PB-2000 is doing something else.
 The only way to operate is to wait for a packet, decide what to do with it, and send a response back if needed - or the other way round: send a packet, and wait for a response and only a response to that packet.
 Although we can have callbacks and simultaneous socket listeners, still only one thing happens at a time.